Travel Articles and Photographs

 "Life is the process of turning dreams into memories" -- Inuit Saying

 Brad is an avid traveler.
 He has written many articles on travel and on climbing.
 On the left is a sample of the published articles and photos.
-Some of the countries visited include Yemen, Cambodia, Laos, Viet Nam, Namibia, Ghana, Burkina Faso, India (Kashmir/Ladakh), Zimbabwe, Botswana, China, Morocco, Jordan, Thailand, Indonesia, Singapore, Egypt, Russia, Ireland, Guatemala, and extensively in Western Europe.
+Some of the countries visited include Yemen, Cambodia, Laos, Viet Nam, Namibia, Ghana, Burkina Faso, India (Kashmir / Ladakh), Zimbabwe, Botswana, China, Morocco, Jordan, Thailand, Indonesia, Singapore, Egypt, Russia, Ireland, Guatemala, and extensively in Western Europe.
+In addition, he has been on several big wall climbing expeditions in Yosemite.

 Travel, climbing, art, ...why?